BSOD2528/CLI-Diary/README.md

 - Multiple users can journal entries
 - Add, Edit and Remove entries

+NOTE : The multiple user login and other stuff are yet to be done completely.
+I'm still figuring out how that process works for now.
+So please do bare with me until the entire program is finished.

 ## Setup :

 Ensure a PostgreSQL Server is setup.
 It can be done either locally or via a remote connection.
 Then clone the repository on your terminal :